When you bring home your adorable Siberian husky – the extra fluff on your puppy is a major aesthetic selling point.

 This is their body’s way of identifying an issue and trying to cleanse the area to heal it.

-When buying a husky, everyone’s first question is, “Do huskies shed a lot?”
+When buying a husky, many people’s first question is, “Wait!
+How bad do huskies shed?”

 A fair question of course, but there’s no need to reconsider owning a husky if the rumors are as bad as they seem.